man who feels pain in front of the leg of cruralgia type

 Medication

-When a nerve root or the crural (femoral) nerve is irritated, severe pain such as burning, electric shock, tingling, numbness, etc. can result.
-Although it is always preferable to opt for more "natural" strategies such as ice or heat, sometimes you have to resolve to drug treatment.
+Although it is always better to opt for more "natural" strategies such as ice or heat, sometimes you have to resolve to drug treatment.

-Exercises against cruralgia
+Exercises for cruralgia

 Indeed, many scientific studies have shown that people who are inactive following an episode of low back pain take longer to heal, and have more long-term recurrence episodes.
-Although a relative rest can sometimes be beneficial, it should be avoided at all costs avoid complete bed rest.

 Infiltration and surgery

-In certain specific cases (such as chronic cruralgia), your doctor may suggest a cortisone infiltration to relieve your symptoms, or even a surgery.
-Obviously, your doctor is in the best position to determine the optimal treatment based on your diagnosis.
-For example, this may depend on whether your pain is caused by the disc or the joint.
-Or your level of pain and quality of life.
+Obviously, your doctor is best placed to determine the optimal treatment based on your diagnosis.
+For example, this may depend on the disc or joint origin of your pain.
+Or even your level of pain and quality of life.

-Keep these tips in mind though.
 First, don't make the mistake some of my patients make when they have back pain.
-Indeed, I see people receiving infiltration for acute cruralgia before even trying medication or seeing a therapist.
-Also, many people mistakenly imagine that their femoral nerve is stuck, and that the infiltration will loosen it.
+Indeed, I see people receiving an infiltration for acute cruralgia before even trying medication or consulting a therapist.

 In general, injections should be considered only in cases of persistent, incapacitating pain that has not responded to conservative treatment for at least 6 weeks (often when the condition becomes chronic).

-Then, if you ever have to make up your mind to infiltrate, ask your doctor that it be done under fluoroscopy.
-Although infiltrations in the doctor's office are appropriate, they will be more effective if done under radiological control.
-This means that the doctor will use medical imaging to better target the place to prick.
+Indeed, although infiltrations in the doctor's office are appropriate, they will be more effective if they are done under radiological control.
+This means that the doctor will use medical imaging to better target the location to be injected.

 As for surgery, don't consider it until you've tried all the strategies mentioned above.
 Unless it is a surgical emergency, for example if you have any of the symptoms described in this article on red flags.